AIRI-Institute/GENA_LM/README.md

-# DNALM
+# GENA-LM

-DNALM is a transformer masked language model trained on human DNA sequence.
+GENA-LM is a transformer masked language model trained on human DNA sequence.

-Differences between DNALM and DNABERT:
+Differences between GENA-LM and DNABERT:
 - BPE tokenization instead of k-mers;
 - input sequence size is about 3000 nucleotides (512 BPE tokens) compared to 510 nucleotides of DNABERT
 - pre-training on T2T vs. GRCh38.p13 human genome assembly.